bakissation/ssl-renew/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system
-- A registered domain name (fatoura.app in this case)
+- A registered domain name
 - Port 80 and 443 open on your server

 ## Initial Setup